Vantiq/vantiq-extension-sources/jdbcSource/README.md

 Another method to interact with the JDBC Source is to use VAIL to publish to the source.
 To do this, you will need to specify the SQL Query you wish to execute against your database as part of the Publish Parameters.
 The SQL Queries used here can be **CREATE**, **INSERT**, **DELETE**, **DROP**, or other commands supported by your SQL database.
-The following is an example of a Procedure created in the VANTIQ IDE publishing to a JDBC source.
+The following is an example of a Procedure created in VANTIQ Modelo publishing to a JDBC source.

 ```
 PROCEDURE createTable()